Back To Recipe Page

 1 can whole berry cranberry sauce

 Place apples in a baking dish.
-Mix with cranberry sauce and 5-spice.
-Bake, covered with foil, at 350 for 20-30 minutes or until apples are translucent and soft.
+Mix with cranberry sauce and five-spice.
+Bake, covered with foil, at 350° for 20-30 min. or until apples are translucent and soft.
 Moisten with splashes of fruity liquid throughout baking time.
-(You won't need nearly this much for the recipe, but it makes a great side dish too, and I didn't want to get into using partial cans of cranberry sauce.)

 Place Bready Bits in a greased/buttered pan.
-I used my oval roasting pan as it was a good size and had a nice fitted lid.
-Sprinkle another T of Chinese 5-spice over the top.
-Pour the thoroughly mixed Pudding Bits over the Bready and Fruity Bits, topping up the pan with more milk or half-and-half if needed for fullness.
+Sprinkle another tbsp. of Chinese five-spice over the top.
+Pour the thoroughly mixed Pudding Bits over the Bready and Fruity Bits, topping up the pan with more milk or cream if needed for fullness.

-Heat oven to 350 degrees.
-Place your pan inside a slightly larger, deep pan (I used a 9x11 cake pan) and fill the outside pan with water to about halfway up the sides of the inner pan.
-Cover the inner pan with foil or a lid and bake about 40 minutes.
-Remove the foil/lid and bake another 20 minutes.
+Heat oven to 350°F. Place your pan inside a slightly larger, deep pan and fill the outside pan with water to about halfway up the sides of the inner pan.
+Cover the inner pan with foil or a lid and bake about 40 min.
+Remove the foil/lid and bake another 20 min.
 The inside of the pudding should still be moist but have a cakey look to it.
-You may wish to finish by turning on the broiler for 3 minutes to give the top of the pudding a bit of browning.
-Allow to stand and set a bit while you prepare the Creamy Bits.
+You may wish to finish by turning on the broiler for 3 min. to give the top of the pudding a bit of browning.

 When you place the pudding in the oven, also place an aluminum mixing bowl and whisk (or whisk attachment for your mixer) in the refrigerator to chill.
-At the same time, brew one cup of Chestnut Tea from Adagio, allow to steep, and then place it in the refrigerator to chill as well.
+At the same time, brew 1 c. of Chestnut Tea from Adagio, allow to steep, and then place it in the refrigerator to chill as well.

 As you remove the pudding from the oven, also remove your mixing bowl and whisk.
-Into the bowl place one pint (2 c) whipping cream and whip by hand or with your mixer until soft peaks form.
-Whisk in between 1/2 and 1c of the chilled Chestnut Tea, as well as another 2 T chestnut paste if you have it.
+Into the bowl place 2 c. whipping cream and whip by hand or with your mixer until soft peaks form.
+Whisk in between 1/2 and 1 c. of the chilled Chestnut Tea, as well as another 2 tbsp. chestnut paste if you have it.
 You may wish to add a bit of vanilla sugar as well.
 Continue to whisk until incorporated into the cream.

 Place servings of the pudding onto dessert plates, and top with the chestnut cream.
-Dust with Chinese 5-spice for garnish.
+Dust with Chinese five-spice for garnish.
 Serve warm.